conradoqg/study-dsa/STUDYRESOURCES.md

     - i Left = 2i + 1
     - i Right = 2i + 2
     - i Parent = (i - 1)/2
+- Check if it's prime: Instead of looping through all ints from 2 to max-1, loop from 2 to sqrt(max).